engnaman7752/Quiz-Master/README.md

 Dynamic Questions: Questions can be fetched from a database.

-Leaderboard: Track top scores (if implemented).
+Leaderboard: Track top scores .

 Responsive UI: Works on all devices.